Atomic Operations

 String

-performs the concatenation of the two strings.
+value1 + value2performs the concatenation of the two strings.

 Integer / Float

-performs the usual numeric computations.
++ - / %performs the usual numeric computations.